CMC Mercedes-Benz Lo 2750 Truck with tarpaulin, 1933-1936

-At the end of the twenties, a new era of truck manufacturing began in the factory of Daimler-Benz in Gaggenau.
-Their plans were calculated and different.
-By 1932 they presented the first truck series that featured the diesel engine as a standard feature.
+At the end of the twenties, a new era of truck manufacturing started in the Daimler-Benz factory in Gaggenau.
+By 1932 Mercedes-Benz presented the first truck series that featured the Diesel engine as a standard feature.
 This was a daring initiative and it paid off.
-Within a short period of time, the diesel engine replaced the then commonly used Otto-engine.
-The diesel engine, because of its high reliability and efficiency, became the benchmark for all other truck engines.
-With a new fleet of highly adaptable and customizable trucks, a new Era in trucking was born.
+Within a short period of time, the reliable and efficient Diesel engine replaced the then commonly used Otto engine.

 After the global economic crisis of the late 1920s was over, an industrial resurgence was looming large everywhere.
 The Daimler-Benz AG lost no time in developing new, innovative commercial vehicles at its factory in Gaggenau, which made a name for efficiency and technical reliability.
 The offer of diesel-powered trucks back then was nothing short of being revolutionary.

 Based on our replica of the platform truck, we also are offering a version of the Lo 2750 with a tarpaulin-covered platform frame.
 The tarpaulin cover of the model is tied down with a piece of cord, which goes through the U-shaped brass hooks that pop out of the tarpaulin eyelets and is tied up along the mid-line of the tailgate.
 The tarpaulin cover is detachable, and the possibilities of the cargo are virtually endless.
 A masterly-done three-tone finish of green, red, and black provides a harmoniously-blended appearance to this impressive truck-replica.

 In commemoration of the CMC co-founder Mr. Herbert Nickerl, the tarpaulin is printed with his name, as if the man were moving to be ahead of time, which we think he was.